RobertApikyan/ColorsApp/README.md

 # ColorsApp

-ColorsApp is designed to demonstrate LifecycleMvp architecture  usage and features
+ColorsApp is designed to demonstrate LifecycleMvp architecture  usage and features.